ros2/design/articles/112_generated_interfaces_cpp.md

 ### Constructors

+In the following discussion, "member" refers to the class member in the C++ class while "field" refers to the field definition in the IDL file.

 The *default constructor* initializes all members with their default value; if a field doesn't have a default value, then the member is [value-initialized](http://en.cppreference.com/w/cpp/language/value_initialization).
 In some cases this may not be desirable, since these fields will often be immediately overwritten with user-provided values.
 Therefore, the constructor takes an optional directive of type `rosidl_generator_cpp::MessageInitialization` to control how initialization is done: